nickcash/open-data-500/readme.md

 [Information Week](http://www.informationweek.com/government/open-government/open-government-data-companies-cash-in/d/d-id/1113143), or
 [Fedscoop](http://fedscoop.com/open-data-500-intersection-open-data-economy/)
 This is [data about open data](/open-data), so I naturally wanted it.
+In the present article, I explain a bit about how the study is being conducted and how the data are presented for download

 ## Data collection methods
 As I understand it, the data released on the website are quite close to simple